What We Do

 Examining reproducibility and new applications of megajoule fusion yields

-Continual improvements in fusion performance from indirect-drive inertial confinement fusion experiments at the National Ignition Facility have brought us to the threshold of ignition and the promise of attaining high-energy gain in a laboratory setting.
+Continual improvements in fusion performance from indirect-drive inertial confinement fusion experiments at the National Ignition Facility have enabled us to surpass the threshold of fusion ignition, brought us to the threshold of ignition and the promise of attaining high-energy gain in a laboratory setting.
 The accompanying extreme densities, temperatures, and pressures in the HED regime comprise a crucial component of our stockpile stewardship mission, enabling experiments conducted at conditions relevant to nuclear weapon performance and survivability in hostile environments, in the absence of underground nuclear testing.
 Large-scale radiation-hydrodynamic simulations are integral in the design process for understanding previous experiments and guiding future ones.Learn more

 Ironing out the interiors of exoplanets